ENT and Allergy

 Our physicians have the skills and experience to treat your ENT problems locally.
 Many trained at the University of Iowa, which has one of the highest-rated ENT training programs in the nation, and they are still involved with the University of Iowa as adjunct staff members instructing ENTs-in-training.
 They stay current by practicing up-to-date medicine and performing leading-edge procedures for a variety of disorders.
 It is their goal to deliver compassionate, patient-centered and convenient care throughout our communities.

 To learn more about our ENT and allergy services, please call 641.494.5380 today or use our online form to schedule an appointment.
-Our ENT and allergy patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and close-by areas.
+Our ENT and allergy patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and close-by areas.

 ENT and Allergy